blimmer/maximize-your-output-talk/slides.md

 - Wat ...
   - how did I get to this blog post / wiki page?

+---

+### Rabbit Hole Question 1

+On this train of thought what __am I learning__?

+- Wat ...
+  - how did I get to this blog post / wiki page?
 - Something needed to deliver the story ...
   - Have you learned enough to deliver the story?
   - Is there more to learn later?